What programs does the Ness School of Management and Economics offer?

-In addition, we offer minors in Accounting, Agricultural Business, Agricultural Marketing, Economics, Entrepreneurial Studies, Land Valuation and Rural Real Estate, Management, Marketing, and Banking and Financial Services.
+In addition, we offer minors in Accounting, Agricultural Business, Agribusiness Marketing, Commodity Risk Management, Economics, Entrepreneurial Studies, Human Resources, Land Valuation and Rural Real Estate, Management, Marketing, Ranch Management, and Banking and Financial Services (cooperatively through NSU).

 Is the Ness School of Management and Economics accredited?

 Yes.
 SDSU is accredited through the Higher Learning Commission (HLC).
 This general accreditation covers the Ness School of Management and Economics.
 Many business schools also seek accreditation through the Association to Advance Collegiate Schools of Business (AACSB).
 The SDSU Ness School of Management and Economics is currently in the very early stages of seeking this accreditation.

 Are there any extra fees associated with classes offered by the Ness School of Management and Economics?

 Yes.
-All classes prefixed ACCT, AGEC, BADM, ECON, ENTR and MGMT are assessed a program fee of $26.60 per credit hour.
+All classes prefixed ACCT, AGEC, BADM, BLAW, DSCI, ECON, ENTR FIN, HRM, MGMT, and MKTG are assessed a program fee of $30.20 per credit hour.

 Are scholarships available through the Ness School of Management and Economics?